MW-GAN: Multi-Warping GAN for Caricature Generation with Multi-Style Geometric Exaggeration: Multi-Warping GAN

 In summary, training the proposed MW-GAN is to minimize the following types of loss functions: 1) the reconstruction loss of the image $L_{rec\_x}$, the style latent code $L_{rec\_s}$, and the landmark transformation latent code $L_{rec\_z\_l}$, and the cycle consistency loss of the content code $L_{cyc\_c}$ and of the image $L_{cyc\_x}$; 2) the generative adversarial loss pairs on images $L_{gan\_x}^G$, $L_{gan\_x}^D$, landmarks $L_{gan\_l}^G$, $L_{gan\_l}^D$, and latent codes $L_{gan\_z}^G$, $L_{gan\_z}^D$; and 3) the identify loss on the image $L_{id\_x}$, and on the landmarks $L_{id\_l}$.

 Our framework is trained by optimizing the following overall objective functions on encoders, generators, and discriminators:

 Here, $E$ and $G$ denote the encoder and generator networks, whereas $D$ denotes the discriminator networks. $\lambda_1$, $\lambda_2$, $\lambda_3$, $\lambda_4$ and $\lambda_5$ are weight parameters to balance the influence of the different loss terms in the overall objective function.
+The whole framework is trained in an end-to-end manner.
+With a mini batch of training data (including images, landmarks and identity labels), we update parameters of $E$, $G$ and $D$ alternately.
+That is to say, in one step of iteration, we first optimize all the discriminators with Eq. (\ref{opt_d}) and then optimize all the encoders and generator with Eq. (\ref{opt_g}).